SamSamhuns/kaggle_competition_titanic/README.md

 ## Requirements and Installation

+Python3 must be installed on the system and added to the system path.

 - __For BSD based OS__, run  `source initiate_ml.sh` to set up a virtualenv, install required packages and run the jupyter notebook
 - The shell script contains the following commands: